schibsted/spid-tech-docs/resources/articles/sdks.md

 exchanges (including renewing expired tokens etc), as well as automating part of the API call workflow.

-There are standard server-side SDKs for Java and Clojure.
-Additionally, there is a simpler JavaScript client that is read-only (no OAuth support) and may be used client-side.
-There are also Android and iOS SDKs.
+There are SDKs for Java, Android, iOS and client-side JavaScript.

 All SDKs are available on [Schibsted's GitHub account](https://github.com/schibsted/).